canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/microstack-get-started/microstack-get-started.md

 Congratulations!
 You have made it!

-You may wish to temporarily shutdown your MicroStack installation when not in use without un-installing it.
-In order to do so, run:
+You may wish to temporarily disable your MicroStack installation when not in use.
+To do so, run:

 ```bash
 sudo snap disable microstack